Wendell Piez

 Selected Presentations

-Note the large file sizes: most of these include images given at high resolutions.
+The PDFs include slide sequences for presentations delivered at conferences.
+Note the file sizes: most of these include images given at high resolutions.
 (In fact in some of them, zooming in to inspect closely is more or less imperative.)

 The Craft of XML (2015)